 Robert Babcock (pictured here right of center) then a Burlington Free Press reporter, comes to Governor Deane Davis with the idea of cleaning up Vermont’s roadsides.
-Governor Davis decides he needs a year to plan the event and appoints Ted Riehle (pictured here left of center) from his Senior Staff to organize the event.
+Governor Davis decides he needs a year to plan the event and appoints Robert Babcock and Ted Riehle (pictured here left of center) from his senior staff to co-chair the steering committee.

 The Green Up Day Story

 The first Green Up Day is launched statewide by Governor Deane Davis on April 18, 1970.
 The Interstate Highways close from 9 to 12 for litter pick up by volunteers.

 After almost a decade under the organization of the Governor’s office, a group of concerned citizens came together to form the nonprofit organization Vermont Green Up Inc., and became responsible for continuing the success of Green Up Day.